ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Related Work

-\textbf{LLM Agents.} The rise of agent-based frameworks~\cite{liu2024large,xi2025the} has produced significant research and industrial interest in applying these architectures to a variety of software engineering challenges~\cite{jimenez2024swebench, yang2025swebench, chowdhury2024swebenchverified}.
-SWE-agent~\cite{yang2024sweagent} introduces a specialized agent-computer interface (ACI), enabling agents to interact with code repositories through file reading, editing, and execution of bash commands. \textsc{AutoCodeRover}~\cite{zhang2024autocoderover} equips LLM agents with dedicated code-search APIs, supporting iterative retrieval and localization of code fragments related to software bugs.
-Building on this, \textsc{SpecRover}~\cite{ruan2024specrover} extends \textsc{AutoCodeRover} by focusing on specification inference, generating function summaries, and offering targeted feedback at key points in the agent's workflow. \textsc{Agentless}~\cite{xia2025agentless} demonstrates that even simple LLM agents can address real-world bugs without extensive toolchains or complex modeling of environment behavior.
-In addition to these leading frameworks, a variety of other agent-based approaches are available in both open-source~\cite{wei2025swe, ouyang2025repograph, bouzenia2024repairagent} and commercial solutions~\cite{wang2025openhands}.
+The rise of agent-based frameworks~\cite{chen2026unlocking,liu2026plan,chen2026can,liu2026large,xi2025the} has produced significant research and industrial interest in applying these architectures to a variety of software engineering challenges~\cite{jimenez2024swebench, yang2025swebench, chowdhury2024swebenchverified}.
+SWE-agent~\cite{yang2024sweagent} introduces a specialized agent-computer interface (ACI), enabling agents to interact with code repositories through file reading, editing, and execution of bash commands.
+SWE-agent from \crust~\cite{khatry2025crust} and MatchFixAgent~\cite{ibrahimzada2026matchfixagent} are the only autonomous agentic approach that has been adapted for code translation.
+Similar to \approach, they follows a cycle of reasoning and action to either only translate code, or only validate and repair the code translations.
+However, \approach automates the entire translation and validation pipeline into a multi-agent scaffold, improving the overall performance compared to these related approaches.